JuliaLang/julia/doc/src/devdocs/offset-arrays.md

 ### Linear indexing (`linearindices`)

 Some algorithms are most conveniently (or efficiently) written in terms of a single linear index, `A[i]` even if `A` is multi-dimensional.
-In most cases, this can be done simply and safely by iterating over `eachindex(A)`, which uses Cartesian indexing for multidimensional arrays, but sometimes it is convenient that the values of `i` are sequential integers, as returned by `1:length(A)` for arrays with conventional indexing.
-In this case your best option is to get the index range by calling `linearindices(A)`.
-This will return `indices(A, 1)` if `A` is an `AbstractVector`, and the equivalent of
+Regardless of the array's native indices, linear indices always range from `1:length(A)`.
+However, this raises an ambiguity for one-dimensional arrays (a.k.a., [`AbstractVector`](@ref)): does `v[i]` mean linear indexing , or Cartesian indexing with the array's native indices?

-`1:length(A)` otherwise.
+For this reason, if you want to use linear indexing in an algorithm, your best option is to iterate over the array with `eachindex(A)`, or, if you require the indices to be sequential integers, to get the index range by calling `linearindices(A)`.
+This will return `indices(A, 1)` if A is an AbstractVector, and the equivalent of `1:length(A)` otherwise.

-To avoid ambiguities between indices derived from 1:length(A) and linearindices(A) for 1-dimensional arrays,  `sub2ind(shape, i...)` and `ind2sub(shape, ind)` will throw an error if `shape` indicates a 1-dimensional array with unconventional indexing (i.e., is a `Tuple{UnitRange}` rather than a tuple of `OneTo`).
+By this definition, 1-dimensional arrays always use Cartesian indexing with the array's native indices.
+To help enforce this, it's worth noting that sub2ind(shape, i...) and ind2sub(shape, ind) will throw an error if shape indicates a 1-dimensional array with unconventional indexing (i.e., is a `Tuple{UnitRange}` rather than a tuple of `OneTo`).
 For arrays with conventional indexing, these functions continue to work the same as always.

 Using `indices` and `linearindices`, here is one way you could rewrite `mycopy!`: